annmcnamara/machine-learning-challenge/Instructions/README.md

 ### Reporting

-* Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
+* This README reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
 Why or why not?
 What would make your model be better at predicting new exoplanets?).

+## Approach

+Raw light curves are constructed from the Kepler data.
+Brightness values are adjusted to account for brightness variations due to the spacecrafts rotation.
+These curves are processed into a more observable form and enables software to select signals that might be transit-like.
+Any signal that shows potentila transit like features is calleda _threshold crossing event_.
+These are tested and successful events are called KOIs (Kepler Objects of Interest).
+The next step is dispositioning - those that pass dispositioning are Kepler planet candidates.

+Not all the planet candidates go through this process.
+Circumbinary planets do not show strictly periodic transits, and have to be inspected through other methods.
+In addition, third-party researchers use different data-processing methods, or even search planet candidates from the unprocessed light curve data.
+As a consequence, those planets may be missing KOI designation.
+NOTE: These planets missing KOI designation are removed from the dataset.

 - - -